 Tennant’s witty, valedictory disdain for Church indoctrination is deliciously conveyed in “At school they taught me how to be, so pure in thought and word and deed.
 They didn’t quite succeed.”
-He’s smirking at them here, goading the hierarchy, wallowing in his impurity and heresy, though with typical understatement, Neil claims to have written the lyrics in fifteen minutes flat: “The song was meant to be kind of big and funny and camp… The first of our funny, silly songs.”
+He’s smirking at them here, goading the hierarchy, wallowing in his impurity and heresy, though with typical understatement, Neil claims it was little more than a throwaway: “The song was meant to be kind of big and funny and camp… The first of our funny, silly songs.”

 Indeed, it is fantastic fun.
 Rarely can songs make you gasp and chuckle simultaneously, though it’s easy to feel bludgeoned by the song’s apocalyptic oppressiveness.
 Far from euphoric, the cold, wrathful tone, coupled with a maelstrom of epic effects – samples of preachers and choirs at mass, NASA countdown, thunderclaps and meā culpā mumbling, to name just a few – add a foreboding ambience to the defiant narrative flourishes (“They didn’t quite succeed!”), savaging the dogma of the young master Tennant’s boyhood he’s still struggling to escape.

 To date, It’s A Sin remains a concert staple, being one of only two songs (alongside West End Girls) that has been played during every Pet Shop Boys tour, and one of four or five songs they will surely be remembered for, and, by far, the Tennant/Lowe song most frequently covered by other artists.
-It also ended 1987 as the biggest selling single in Europe of the year.
+It also ended 1987 as the biggest selling single of the year in Europe.
 And the young Madonna, then on her first European tour, couldn’t have failed to notice.
 I wonder if she surfs and turfs.

 PS I’ve written this article from the Upper Fountain suite at the iconic Hotel Portmeirion in North Wales.
 The very same room that, coincidentally, Noël Coward used to pen Blithe Spirit 76 years ago.
 PSB covered his later song Sail Away in 1998 as part of a Neil Tennant-helmed tribute album, Twentieth Century Blues: The Songs of Noël Coward